 PhD vs Doctorate

-There are many who think that PhD and doctorate is one and the same thing, and to an extent they are right.
-Doctoral degrees are the highest point of learning in any field of study and people who complete their doctoral degrees get an honorary title of doctors in their chosen field of study.
+There are many who think that PhD and doctorate is one and the same, and to an extent this theory is correct.
+Doctoral degrees are the highest point of learning in any field of study and people who complete their doctoral degrees obtain an honorary title of Doctor in their chosen field of study.
 Indeed PhD is a doctoral degree, but it is not the only certification that leads to a doctoral degree.
 There are many other degrees that are not PhD’s but still considered equivalent to a PhD.
-Let use find out the difference between a PhD and a doctorate to make things clearer.
+Let us find out the difference between a PhD and a doctorate to properly discern between the two.

-• Though PhD and Doctoral degrees are similar in the sense that they are considered to be the highest learning point in a field of study, they are not identical.
+• PhD and Doctoral degrees are similar in the sense that they are considered to be the highest learning point in a field of study

 • PhD is a prerequisite for tenure as a teacher in colleges and universities

-• PhD is also awarded by universities to persons who have provided exceptional services to the community.
+• PhD is also awarded by universities to persons who have provided exceptional services to the community in certain fields.
 These PhD’s are honorary in nature.

 Therefore, we can conclude that while a doctorate can be seen as an umbrella term for most post-graduate academic degree, a PhD is one doctoral degree that falls under that umbrella term.